RWS/dxa-flexible-campaign-content/README.md

       </div>
       <div data-content-name="body-text">
         <h3>some rich content comes here</h3>
         <p>And some more text comes here.
-All this text can be modified in SDL Web.</p>
+All this text can be modified in SDL Tridion Sites.</p>
       </div>
    </div>
 ```